lexingxie/cmLab/content/compute-power_howto.md

 ## Code hosting and release

-We use github, bitbucket, or ANU gitlab.
+We use github, bitbucket, or ANU gitlab for code development and ongoing projects.

 For better publicity and visibility, we will release all our public code via an organisation github account, [cmlab](https://github.com/computationalmedia).